 Please note: these rules apply only to multi-family structures larger than a duplex.
 The Code does not prevent the use of cooking devices on the decks of single-family and two-family dwellings.

-According to Section 308.1.4 of the International Fire Code, the operation of a charcoal burner, or any other open-flame cooking device, is prohibited on combustible decks and balconies.
+According to Section 308.1.4 of the International Fire Code, the operation or storage of a charcoal burner, or any other open-flame cooking device, is prohibited on combustible decks and balconies.
 In addition, these devices shall not be used anywhere within 10 feet of combustible construction, which could include a nearby wall, overhang, patio fence, railing, or the deck above your own deck or patio.
-In addition, any cooking device using propane fuel may be subject to the same rules depending on the size of its fuel container.
+Any cooking device using propane fuel is subject to the same rules depending on the size of its fuel container.
 A nominal one-pound gas-capacity fuel container may be used without restriction.
-Any device using a fuel container larger than one-pound is prohibited in the same manner as an open-flame device.Electric grills are acceptable, however, we would caution that you use a properly grounded electrical outlet with a GFI circuit, and refrain from using an extension cord, especially through the door to the deck.
+Any device using a fuel container larger than one-pound is prohibited to be stored or used in the same manner as an open-flame device.Electric grills are acceptable, however, we would caution that you use a properly grounded electrical outlet with a GFI circuit, and refrain from using an extension cord, especially through the door to the deck.

 If you have further questions about using cooking devices on multi-family dwelling balconies, please call the Fire Prevention Office at 267-4901.